• About

 5 from 1 vote

-With a soft, airy crumb and a crispy crust, this No-Knead Olive Artisan Bread is made with briny, salty olives and deliciously seasoned with oregano.
-It’s super simple to make and pairs perfectly with rich, tomato-based pastas and hearty soups and stews!
+A simple, beginner-friendly recipe, this No-Knead Olive Artisan Bread is made with briny, salty olives and deliciously seasoned with oregano.
+With a soft, airy crumb and a crispy crust, it pairs perfectly with rich, tomato-based pastas, soups and stews.

 Total Time:18 hours hrs